Automatic topography of high-dimensional data sets by non-parametric Density Peak clustering: Introduction

-A different strategy for summarizing the information content of a data set is considering the data as an ensemble of realizations drawn from a probability distribution.
-The scope is then to find the peaks of this distribution and estimate their properties, for example, by using density-based clustering~\cite{DBSCAN,OPTICS,MeanShift2004,AlexAle}, without forcing the data onto a lower-dimensional representation.
-Importantly, this approach can be followed whatever the intrinsic dimensionality of the data set is.
-Moreover, it can also be exploited to build a hierarchical representation of the probability distribution, by seeking to build a hierarchy of connected subsets of points.
-This idea was introduced in the seminal work of Hartigan~\cite{hartigan1981consistency} and has been exploited in many recent algorithms like, for instance, HDBSCAN~\cite{HDBSCAN}, Robust Single Linkage~\cite{RobustSL} and Robust Density-Based Clustering~\cite{RobustDB}.
+A different strategy for summarizing the information content of a data set is considering the data as an ensemble of realizations drawn from a probability distribution {where the regions of space with higher density of data points, generally defined as clusters, correspond to probability peaks.} {Density-based clustering~\cite{corrected_DBSCAN,MeanShift2004,AlexAle} allows finding those peaks and estimating their properties without projecting the data onto a lower-dimensional representation}. {This approach offers two major advantages.
+First, it can be followed even in the case of high intrinsic dimensionalities.
+Second, it can also be exploited to formulate a hierarchical representation of the probability distribution, by establishing a hierarchy of connected subsets of points}.
+This idea was introduced in the seminal work of Hartigan~\cite{hartigan1981consistency}, and has been exploited in many recent algorithms like, for instance, HDBSCAN~\cite{HDBSCAN}, Robust Single Linkage~\cite{RobustSL} and Robust Density-Based Clustering~\cite{RobustDB}.